by Dr. Irv Bromberg, University of Toronto, Canada

 Furthermore, if 1/4 day is added to the molad moment, a shortcut originally proposed by German Mathematician Johann Carl Friedrich Gauss (Gauß), or if a 1/4 day is permanently included as an offset at the epoch, then even for the molad of Tishrei its time-of-day becomes irrelevant, all that matters is the day that the molad lands on.

 Our freeware calendrical calculator, Kalendis, can export all of the moladot for a full Hebrew calendar year in a variety of formats, click here for an example of its built-in web page format.
-Note that the right-most column on that report shows the moment of the actual lunar conjunction, expressed in terms of the time zone of the currently selected locale (in the example, Jerusalem).
+Note that the Actual New Moon column on that report shows the moments of the astronomical lunar conjunctions, expressed in terms of the clock time of the currently selected locale (in the example, Jerusalem).
 Looking at the numbers, it is hard to see any relationship between the announced traditional molad moments and the actual lunar conjunction moments, but rest assured that there is a relationship, which we will examine in detail and quantify here.
 Kalendis also shows the molad moment to announce (for the coming month) at the bottom of each monthly zmanim (ritual times) export report, click here for examples of zmanim reports for an entire Hebrew calendar year.

-Nevertheless, the Talmud and many other rabbinic sources regard the molad moment as if it were in terms of Temporal Time, so that a molad moment that is between 00:00h and 05:59h is regarded as between sunset and midnight, between 06:00h and 11:59h is regarded as between midnight and sunrise, between 12:00 to 17:59h is regarded as between sunrise and mid-day, and between 18:00h to 23:59h is regarded as between mid-day and sunset.
+The Talmud and many rabbinic authorities regard the molad moment as if it were in terms of temporal time, so that a molad moment that is between 00:00h and 06:00h is regarded as between sunset and midnight, between 06:00h and 12:00h is regarded as between midnight and sunrise, between 12:00 to 18:00h is regarded as between sunrise and mid-day, and between 18:00h to 00:00h is regarded as between mid-day and sunset.
 Thus rabbinic sources freely relate the molad moment to the time-of-day without actually calculating the moments of sunset, midnight, sunrise, or mid-day.

 The reader can skip this section if the details for calculating the traditional molad moment are not of interest.